Terceira vs São Miguel: Which Azores Island Should You Visit?

 São Paulo travel destination, Sé Cathedral

-Terceira offers a journey through time and nature unlike any other.
-While here, be sure to wander history-worn streets of Angra do Heroísmo, a UNESCO World Heritage Site where centuries-old Portuguese fortifications stand as a testament to the island’s rich maritime past.
 Hike the slopes of Monte Brasil, an extinct volcano that rewards explorers with sweeping coastal views and a deep sense of history.
-Marvel at the grandeur of Sé Cathedral, the largest temple in the Azores, its terracotta roof and storied walls whispering tales from the 16th century.
+Or, marvel at the grandeur of Sé Cathedral, the largest temple in the Azores, its terracotta roof and storied walls whispering tales from the 16th century.

-Beyond its historic treasures, Terceira’s lush landscapes captivate at every turn - rugged coastlines, emerald pastures framed by ancient volcanic stone walls, and caramel-hued cows grazing under the open sky.
 To truly immerse yourself in Azorean tradition, step into the working farm of Quinta do Martelo.
 Stay in a rustic farmhouse, savour hearty stews cooked over a wood-burning stove, and embrace a way of life untouched by modern distractions.
-For those who crave authenticity, natural beauty, and the thrill of discovery, Terceira is a hidden gem waiting to be explored.

-Your FAQ's about São Miguel & Terceira Answered
+FAQ's about São Miguel & Terceira

 What are the other Portuguese islands in the Azores like?

-Each beautiful island takes you away from the beaten path and hotspots of mainland Portugal and into a haven of natural wonders and rural beauty.
-Although São Miguel & Terceira top all other islands in the Azores, the other seven offer their own unique charm that definitely make them worth visiting.
-From Pico’s towering volcano to Santa Maria’s sun-kissed beaches, each promise unforgettable experiences.
+Although São Miguel and Terceira are among the most popular islands in the Azores, the other seven offer their own unique charm that make them worth visiting.
+From Pico’s towering volcano to Santa Maria’s sun-kissed beaches, each promises their own unique experiences.

 Pico Island